bgraham29/CourseProject/CodeBook.md

 Activity - a factor vector indicating the activity that was performed
 * Walking
-* walking upstairs
+* Walking upstairs
-* walking downstairs
+* Walking downstairs
-* sitting
+* Sitting
-* standing
+* Standing
-* laying
+* Laying

- Measurements (all variables in the tidy data set are given as the mean for each subject / activity combination *Variables are all normalized and bounded within [-1, 1]*
+## Measurements (all variables in the tidy data set are given as the mean for each subject / activity combination
+**Variables are all normalized and bounded within [-1, 1]**

-### Time domain body accelerometer signals for the three axes:
+#### Time domain body accelerometer signals for the three axes:
 means:
 * tBodyAcc-mean()-X
 * tBodyAcc-mean()-Y